Mexican Gray Wolf

 Habits and Lifestyle

-Mexican gray wolves are a very social species, living in packs which have complex social structures, including the alpha male and female, the breeding pair, with their offspring.
+Mexican gray wolves are a very social species, living in packs that have complex social structures, including the alpha male and female, the breeding pair, with their offspring.
 The others in the pack are “helpers”.
 The hierarchy of dominant and subordinate individuals enables the unit to work.
 Wolves usually travel with their pack and establish a territory that could be 30 square miles up to more than 500.
 They define their territory with scent markings and vocalizations such as barks, growls, and their legendary howl.
 Packs in regions such as the desert where typically prey is small may have 7 or fewer members, up to 30 or more where the prey is large.

 Group name